WGC Lawyers can assist in many areas of building and construction law, including:

 If you have a claim to make regarding a building or construction issue or you are defending a claim brought against you, be sure to consult with a lawyer to guide you through the sometimes complex claim processes.

 Appoint a WGC lawyer to advise and assist you with litigious matters or matters which may become litigious.
 Obtaining advice and assistance early can bring about a negotiated resolution and avoid proceedings being commenced.
 If proceedings are commenced, we can advise and assist you with the whole litigation process from pleadings, mediations, expert evidence, trial and enforcement.

 Arbitration and mediation of disputes:

 Litigation Director Doug McKinstry is an accredited Queensland Law Society mediator so you can be confident in the knowledge that WGC can expertly guide you through any arbitration and mediation process you become involved in.

 Liquidated damages and delay claims:

 A delayed project can cause stress as well as financial hardship on all those involved, especially if it involves the levying of liquidated damages by a superior contractor.
 Work with legal specialists for quality advice on this complex and potentially problematic aspect of the law.

 Defective or incomplete work claims:

-The Building and Construction Industry Payments Act 2004 (Qld) (“BCIPA”) operates to ensure superior contractors pay inferior contractors progress payments as required by law and any construction contract which regulates the relationship between the parties.
-BCIPA is a powerful tool available to inferior contractors but to take advantage of it, the provisions of BCIPA must be strictly complied with.
-BCIPA also imposes strict time limits upon superior contractors and a failure to promptly respond to a payment claim pursuant to BCIPA can have significant consequences.
-For advice and assistance in respect of BCIPA, contact our expert team.
+The Building Industry Fairness Act formerly the Building and Construction Industry Payments Act 2004 (Qld) operates to ensure superior contractors pay inferior contractors progress payments as required by law and any construction contract which regulates the relationship between the parties.
+BIF is a powerful tool available to inferior contractors but to take advantage of it, the provisions of BIF must be strictly complied with.
+BIF also imposes strict time limits upon superior contractors and a failure to promptly respond to a payment claim pursuant to BIF can have significant consequences.
+For advice and assistance in respect of BIF, contact our expert team.